johnalison/WorkingPhilosophy/MomentoMori.md

   - Practice pouring yourself into every act (being fully in all/everything you do)
   - Feel emotion
   - See the good around you, in the people you interact with

+- Life isnt short, we just waste a lot of it